LightslicerGP/LightslicerGP/README.md

 - 📫 How to reach me: Lightslicerandpuzzlegamer@gmail.com or LightslicerGP on many social media
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am pretty good at minecraft parkour (OJ)

+# Welcome!

+- things i like
+- things i do
+-